 I am a PhD researcher at the Department of Social and Political Sciences at the European University Institute.

-My research is situated at the intersection between EU Political Theory and the Ethics of Migration.
+My research is situated at the intersection between EU Political Theory and the Ethics of Refugee Protection.
 My PhD project seeks to define normatively acceptable and practically feasible regulatory principles for the EU asylum system.
-Specifically, I aim to establish a new framework for the duties that EU member states ought to have towards each other in matters of responsibility-sharing for refugees in order to tackle the injustices arising from the current asylum framework.
+Specifically, I aim to establish a new framework for the duties that EU member states ought to have towards each other in relation to the protection of refugees.

 I am the SPS convenor of the Legal and Political Theory Working Group.